louis-quaintance/ti-uiautomator/README.md

 ```

 Will need to be located in the feature file using a step like so: .... enters "jeffhaynie" into field with id "username."

+###Special thanks

+Goes to Peter Lancaster for bearing with my initial attempt at this and making it more robust with me